Answers to The Top Tax Questions

 Child and dependent care credit

-It’s not getting any cheaper caring for young children or for any dependent who is unable to care of themselves.
+It’s not getting any cheaper caring for young children or for any dependent who is unable to care for themselves.
 While the care you provide may be out of love, you also may be able to get back at least a portion of the cost.

 Charitable donation strategies